Have you ever felt uncertain about your writing due to grammar errors?

 Rule 1: Subject-Verb Agreement

-Correct Usage: In the example above, “list” is a singular subject, so it requires the singular verb “is.”
-This rule helps maintain clarity and coherence in writing.
+In this example, “list” is a singular subject, so it requires the singular verb “is”.
+Thus, this rule helps maintain clarity and coherence in writing.

 Rule 2: Proper Use of Commas